 Laguntzaileak eta Garatzaileak

-“SSL Zen – Free SSL Certificate & HTTPS/SSL Redirect for WordPress” software librea da.
+“SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin” software librea da.
 Ondoko pertsonek egin dizkiote ekarpenak plugin honi.Laguntzaileak

-SSL Zen – Free SSL Certificate & HTTPS/SSL Redirect for WordPress 2 eskualde-ezarpenetara itzuli da.
+SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin 2 eskualde-ezarpenetara itzuli da.
 Eskerrik asko itzultzaileei beraien ekarpenengatik.

 Garapena interesatzen zaizu?

 Araka ezazu kodea; begira ezazu SVN biltegia, edo harpidetu garapen erregistrora RSS-(r)en bidez.

 - Updated Freemius SDK to 2.5.3

 - Updated Freemius SDK to 2.5.2